Katherine121/sequence/README.md

 # sequence
 # Background
-In this project, we propose a novel angle robustness navigation paradigm to deal with flight deviation and design an angle robustness point-to-point navigation model for predicting direction angle directly.
+In this project, we propose a novel angle robustness navigation paradigm to deal with flight deviation and design an angle robustness point-to-point navigation model for adaptively predicting direction angle.
-In order to evaluate vision-based navigation methods in real scenarios, we collect a new dataset UAV_AR184 and design Simulation Flight Testing Instrument (SFTI) with Google Earth, which can simulate real-world flight deviation effectively and avoid the cost of real flight testing.
+In order to evaluate vision-based navigation methods in real scenarios, we collect a new dataset UAV_AR368 and design the Simulation Flight Testing Instrument (SFTI) using Google Earth, which can simulate real-world flight deviation effectively and avoid the cost of real flight testing.

 # Project Structure
 │  bs_train.py
 │  bs_train_one.py
 │  datasets.py
-│  draw.py
 │  main.py
 │  model.py
 │  README.md